Turkish ex-army chief in jail over anti-government plot

 Ergenekon is seen as part of a power struggle between Erdogan's AK party, which has roots in a banned Islamist party and swept to power in 2002, and the secularist establishment.

 Critics accuse the government of scaremongering to silence opponents.
-The government denies any such motive.
+The government denies any such motives.

-Opposition leaders said the allegations against Basbug were politically motivated and would sow chaos.

-"Presenting the TSK (Turkish Armed Forces) and its members as a base for setting up terrorist groups will open the way for crisis and chaos that cannot be controlled," said Devlet Bahceli, leader of the right-wing Nationalist Movement Party (MHP).

-Kemal Kilicdaroglu, leader of the main opposition Republican People's Party (CHP), said: "I have said before that the courts with special authority are not courts which dispense justice but ones which approved the decisions taken by the political authority.
-I still think that."

-The charge of leading a terrorist group is especially painful for an officer who spent his military career fighting the Kurdistan Workers Party (PKK), a militant group designated a terrorist organisation by Turkey, the United States and the EU.
+The charge of leading a terrorist group is especially painful for an officer who spent his military career fighting the Kurdistan Workers Party (PKK) militant group, designated a terrorist group by Turkey, the United States and EU.

 The military is currently under the spotlight over airstrikes on the Iraqi border which killed 35 villagers mistaken for PKK fighters.